dune-project/dune-pdelab/README.md

 * The dune-typetree library, version 2.7-git.
 You can obtain a [source package][0] or clone the [repository][10].

+* The [{fmt}][13] library, which is used for log message formatting.
+If you do not have this library installed, PDELab will include a vendored version.
+For this to work correctly, make sure you do a recursive checkout of the Git repositoy.

 * PDELab's compiler requirements differ slightly from the underlying DUNE
   libraries: We require at least GCC 5 in C++14 mode.
 PDELab should also work with very recent versions of ICC (icpc 18.0.0+) and current clang (5+).